pingcap/docs-cn/migration-overview.md

 - [Migrate data from CSV files to TiDB](/migrate-from-csv-files-to-tidb.md)
 - [Migrate data from SQL files to TiDB](/migrate-from-sql-files-to-tidb.md)

+## Incremental replication between TiDB clusters

+You can use TiCDC for incremental data replication between TiDB clusters.
+For details, refer to [TiCDC Overview](/ticdc/ticdc-overview.md).

 ## More advanced migration solutions